schoi1337/schoi1337.github.io/About.md

 permalink: /About/
 ---

-This blog is my personal workspace — a place where I document what I learn, break, fix, and discover.
+This blog is my personal workspace 🍵 a place where I document what I learn, break, fix, and discover.
 You’ll find writeups for HackTheBox machines, vulnerability analysis, proofs of concept, and everything in between.

-My main focus right now is growing as a penetration tester, sharpening my practical skills, and building a career with real-world expertise.
+My main focus right now is growing as a cyber security specialist, sharpening my practical skills, and building a career with real-world expertise.

 **Things I believe in:**
 - **Hands-on experience > Theory**